 - Many argue that they don’t have the time anymore to properly learn all this.
 Well, the market doesn’t care about your life situation unfortunately.
 You could make it more easy by “outsourcing” the stock picking and handling for you for a while.
 Doing this could lead you to profitability.
 Once you managed to accumulate the experience (will take longer of course) yourself you can quite and start trading on your own eventually.
 There is no shortcut but only training wheels in the form of stock idea services.

-- Some traders surely flip this pyramid upside down for good as they construct their own FANTASY pyramid.
-They start with joining a noisy social trading mosh pit (Floor 6).
-Then spent some money on the stock research/screener bundles which ideally hand them a condensed list of 6 stocks which are poised to go higher (Floor 5).
-They go on and try to find the best holy grail indicator and put them on their charts increasing noise even more (Floor 4).
-They never think about proper portfolio management (Floor 3) and when it comes to protection they just try to stick to stops.
-Once their stops are violated because a bad MM obviously manipulated the stock those traders oftentimes switch into a investing mindest trying to justify holding the bag for the long run (Floor 2).
-Or they will simply hop from one system to the next forever.
-The broker they pick has to be cheap and commission free (Floor 1) and must provide a social trading feature so that THEY AND THE BOYS can together pump & dumb prices of assets fighting against the evil money managers who clearly manipulate every stock in a way to shake them out.
-Sad but true to the core.
-Just take the time and join StockTwits for a day reading the feed for the current speculative fever pitch stocks.
-It’s beyond absurd.
-DO NOT CONSTRUCT A FANTASY PYRAMID!
+Some aspiring traders surely flip this pyramid upside down for good as they construct their own FANTASY pyramid.
+They start by joining a noisy social trading mosh pit (Floor 6).
+Then they go on and spend some money on the stock research/screener bundles which they hope will hand them a condensed list of 6 stocks which are poised to go higher on a silver platter (Floor 5).
+Their next step towards market domination leads them to the search for the holy grail.
+After some time spend on Google, or any random trading forum, they find the one and only holy grail indicator (because google never lies), put it on their charts hence increasing noise even more (Floor 4).
+They never even think about proper portfolio management and statistics is a complete alien concept (Floor 3).
+In the end they are here to have fun and statistics doesn’t sound like it.
+When it comes to protection they just try to stick to stops.
+Once their stops are violated because a bad fund manager obviously manipulated the stock in his/her favor, they oftentimes switch into a investing mindest trying to justify holding the bag for the long run (Floor 2).
+Or they will simply hop from one system to another which makes them stuck in the loser cycle forever.
+The broker they pick has to be cheap and commission free (Floor 1) and must provide a social trading feature so that THEY AND THE BOYS can together pump stocks and fight the evil money managers who clearly manipulate every stock just to hurt them.